mmu-webdesign/awdd--group-10-web-dev-2023/1_user_and_competitor_research/proposal.md

 _What are you trying to communicate with your site?
 A description of the project in a sentence or two.
 Imagine you are trying to explain what your group can do quickly to a colleague whilst in a lift_.

+Our website design will cover multiple aspects of the Dog Charity, including an adoption section, donation section, products/services section, and a general guide/advice section.
+The website will be a place new, existing or even non-owners can visit to gain useful information about dog care.

 ## Business objectives/goals

 _List the objectives/goals discovered in the client briefing.
 What user questions must the site answer_?